luvit/luvit/README.markdown

 [![Linux Build Status](https://travis-ci.org/luvit/luvit.svg?branch=master)](https://travis-ci.org/luvit/luvit)
 [![Windows Build status](https://ci.appveyor.com/api/projects/status/72ccr146fm51k7up/branch/master?svg=true)](https://ci.appveyor.com/project/racker-buildbot/luvit/branch/master)

 Welcome to the source code for Luvit 2.0.
-This repo contains the luvit/luvit metapackage and all luvit/* packages as published to lit.
+This repo contains the luvit/luvit metapackage and all luvit/* packages as published to [lit][].

-This collection of packages and modules implementes a node.js style API for the luvi/lit runtime.
+This collection of packages and modules implementes a node.js style API for the [luvi][]/[lit][] runtime.
 It can be used as both a library or a standalone executible.

 See the main project webpage for more details. <https://luvit.io/>